 At John Guest, we run successful graduate and apprenticeship schemes and speak from experience as we countdown our top five reasons to hire an apprentice for your business.

 We can probably all admit to that one hire that just didn’t quite work out.
 The experienced person we appointed to add experience and fresh ideas to the business, but who was stuck in their ways and unwilling to accept our unique way of working.
 Apprentices do not have this baggage.
 They can come into your business with no preconceived ideas of how things should be done.
 Instead, they present the opportunity for you to mould your workforce to your own company ethos, enabling you to cement a strong teamwork ethic that also aligns with the company's goals and objectives.

 Most young people do not embark on apprenticeships for the money, but for the opportunity to build a successful career.
 They are eager to absorb information, acquire new skills, and understand the intricacies of the industry.
 This thirst for learning drives them to actively seek opportunities for growth and improvement, both through formal training and on-the-job experiences.
 Their enthusiasm for learning is infectious and can inspire others in the workplace to adopt a similar mindset.
 They are genuinely enthusiastic about their work and therefore, more likely to suggest fresh ideas and new ways of working, than some people who have worked in the industry for a long time.
 In many instances, apprentices inject a new energy into the work environment that can uplift the spirits of their colleagues and create a more vibrant and engaging work atmosphere.
 Their enthusiasm can inspire and motivate others, fostering a sense of camaraderie and teamwork that motivates their colleagues to be even more successful and happy at work.
 Who can say no to that?

 3. Reduce The Training Strain

-It may seem counter-intuitive to think that hiring an apprentice can reduce the strain on your training budget but this is actually the case.
-The national apprenticeship programme has been designed to reduce the amount of staff training that businesses need to provide since apprentices will already be completing modules in key skills which match the job role they are fulfilling, as part of their programme.
+It may seem counterintuitive to think that hiring an apprentice can reduce the strain on your training budget, but this is actually the case.
+The national apprenticeship programme has been designed to reduce the number of staff training that businesses need to provide since apprentices will already be completing modules in key skills which match the job role they are fulfilling, as part of their programme.
 As a result, apprentices come into the workplace equipped with foundational knowledge and skills that directly match the requirements of the position.
 This pre-existing training reduces the burden on your business to provide extensive training to new hires.
 Instead, you can focus on further refining and developing the apprentice's skills within the context of your specific business operations.
 This targeted approach saves both time and resources, allowing you to allocate your training budget more efficiently.

 Attracting and retaining talent is difficult in the plumbing industry, which is currently experiencing a skills shortage.
 This makes it even more beneficial to hire an apprentice and train them up in your own unique way.
 It is often the case that apprentices go on to become full-time employees at a business at the end of their programme, remaining at the company for many years.
 If you buy into an apprentice and help to develop their professional career, they are likely to buy into your business and remain loyal to you.